Sulav-Malla/sulav-malla.github.io/README.md

 ## Features

 - **Smooth Intro Transitions**: Subtle animations enhance user experience.
 - **Flexible Navigation Bar**: Responsive and accessible navigation that adapts to different screen sizes.
-Becomes hamburger icon when scrolling down.
+Becomes a hamburger icon when scrolling down.
-- **Responsive Design**: Media query currently tested on multiple screen sizes so the components adjust according to device it is viewed on.
+- **Responsive Design**: Media query currently tested on multiple screen sizes so the components adjust according to the device it is viewed on.
 Completely changes designs in some parts instead of just becoming smaller (mainly the about component).
 - **Email Functionality**: Directly send emails through the website.
 Email checks for valid email using regular expression.
 - **Clickable Links**: Links to projects and contact methods.
-You can directly check the public github repositories for my projects and access my social accounts.
+You can directly check the public GitHub repositories for my projects and access my social accounts.

 ## Components